ManasWagh03/delta-demo/README.md

 # delta-demo
-the Demo of git &amp; github
+the Demo of git &amp; github.